 We’re a foundation, and a conservative policy-oriented educational organization, that vigorously opposes the costly and wasteful green welfare programs this White House champions.
 That we would find ourselves counted as part of Barack Obama’s “green economy” seemed far-fetched, at best.
 Yet anything is possible in the realm of federal “green jobs” accounting and reporting, as the following blog post explains:

 Yesterday Chairman Issa held oversight hearings examining the Bureau of Labor Statistics absurd methodology for calculating green jobs.
-As it turns out, almost anyone can qualify, including: the Salvation Army (reused goods), bus drivers (mass transit), antique dealers (reused goods) and … yes … even oil lobbyists (environmental awareness) are counted as green jobs these days.
+As it turns out, almost anyone can qualify, including: the Salvation Army (reused goods), bus drivers (mass transit), antique VigRX dealers (reused goods) and … yes … even oil lobbyists (environmental awareness) are counted as green jobs these days.